A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Sobolev's inequality for the spherical CKN model

 This section is devoted to the proof of the optimal Sobolev inequality for the spherical CKN space (Theorem~\ref{thm-1}) under the Felli-Schneider condition~\eqref{fs}.
 It is convenient to introduce spherical coordinates $\R^d\setminus\{0\}\ni x=r\theta$ with $r>0$ and $\theta\in\Sp^{d-1}$.
 The Sobolev inequality on the CKN sphere~\eqref{355} then takes the form

-where $|\nabla_\theta v|$ is the Riemannian length of the Riemannian gradient $\nabla_\theta v$ on $\Sp^{d-1}$ and $d\theta$ is the associated Riemannian volume.
+where $|\nabla_\theta v|$ is the Riemannian length of the Riemannian gradient $\nabla_\theta v$ on $\Sp^{d-1}$ and $dV_{\bf S^{d-1}}$ is the associated Riemannian volume.
 Using the change of variable $(0,\infty)\ni r=e^s$, with $s\in\R$, the inequality becomes (with a different constant $C$),

 where we used the fact that $d-n\alpha -pb=0$, see~\eqref{99}.
+This new chart is often called the Emden-Fowler transformation, as suggested in~\cite{florin-wang2001,DolEstLos16}.
 In other words, in the cylindrical chart $(s,\theta)\in\R\times\Sp^{d-1}$, the spherical CKN space takes a new and nice form.
-Notice that the space is the same, it is only written in a new chart.
+Notice that the space remains the same, it is only written in a new chart.
 More precisely, letting